Query Structure

 Basic Condition

-property of eval1
+judgement property of eval1 is equal to 1.

 Nested Condition with AND